orbeon/orbeon-forms-doc/form-runner/feature/custom-modes.md

 * `change-mode("view")`: This action navigates to the `view` mode from any mode, and is identical to the `review` action.
 * `change-mode("new")`: This action navigates to the `new` mode from any mode.
 * `change-mode("acme:demo-sign")`: This action navigates to the custom `acme:demo-sign` mode from any mode.

+The parameter to the `change-mode()` action is the public name of the mode to navigate to.
+This means that:

+- if you defined a custom public name, l.ike `demo-sign` in the example above, you would use `change-mode("demo-sign")`
+- if you did not define a custom public name, you would use the qualified name of the mode, like `change-mode("acme:demo-sign")`.

 _NOTE: It is not possible to use this action to produce a `pdf` or `tiff` view of the form data.
 Use the `open-rendered-format()` action instead._